tropicbliss/buckshot/README.md

 A successor to NodeSniper, this sniper promises to be noob-friendly and straight-forward.
 If you are not wary of downloading random .exe files from the internet, operating this sniper is as simple as double-clicking the executable.
 If you are wary however, this readme also shows you how to compile this sniper on your own computer [here](https://github.com/chronicallyunfunny/buckshot#compiling-from-source) (from source code to an executable) and you can even run it off on relatively less supported hardware like a Raspberry Pi if you wish to do so.

-No more new features are going to be added to this sniper due to my fear of significant time investment spent in development and preventing feature creep.
-Further developments will be focused on maintaining this sniper and the authentication server.
-If the sniper stops working, be sure to check out for any new updates.

-Also doing a minor rewrite of the sniper soon to improve the code quality since my Rust skills have improved quite a bit.

 ## Features

 - Mojang account sniping